 The first step in treating meningococcal disease is preventing its occurrence and spread.
 A vaccine to prevent meningococcal disease is available for children and certain persons at risk for the disease.
 They include travellers who go to high risk areas of the world and people, such as military personnel and college students, who live in crowded situations.
-Vaccination may also be ...more treatments »
+Vaccination may ...more treatments »

 Meningococcal disease: Misdiagnosis

 A diagnosis of meningococcal disease may be delayed because some symptoms may initially be assumed to be related to another condition, such as influenza or migraine headache.
 Unfortunately, meningococcal disease can progress very rapidly and result in death.
 People with meningococcal disease have been known to go to bed early with a headache, nausea, and fever, thinking they ...more misdiagnosis »

 treatments for Meningococcal disease